-7Dept. of Ecology and Evolutionary Biology, University of Arizona, Tucson, AZ, USA
+4Dept. of Ecology and Evolutionary Biology, University of Arizona, Tucson, AZ, USA

-* jlloydsmith@ucla.edu
+* kgostic@ucla.edu

 Abstract

 Across decades of co-circulation in humans, influenza A subtypes H1N1 and H3N2 have caused seasonal epidemics characterized by different age distributions of infection and mortality.
 H3N2 causes the majority of cases in high-risk elderly cohorts, and the majority of overall deaths, whereas H1N1 causes incidence shifted towards young and middle-aged adults, and fewer deaths.
 These contrasting age profiles may result from differences in childhood exposure to H1N1 and H3N2 or differences in evolutionary rate between subtypes.
-Here we analyze two detailed epidemiological data sets to test whether childhood immune imprinting shapes seasonal influenza epidemiology, and if so, whether it acts primarily via narrow immune memory to a particular antigenic subtype of influenza or via broader immune memory that protects across subtypes.
+Here we analyze a large epidemiological surveillance dataset to test whether childhood immune imprinting shapes seasonal influenza epidemiology, and if so, whether it acts primarily via narrow immune memory to a particular antigenic subtype of influenza or via broader immune memory that protects across subtypes.
 We also test the impact of evolutionary differences between influenza subtypes on the age distributions of cases they cause.
 Likelihood-based model comparison showed that narrow, within-subtype imprinting is the strongest driver of seasonal influenza risk.
 The data did not support a strong effect of evolutionary rate, or of broadly protective imprinting.
 Our findings emphasize that childhood exposures can imprint a lifelong immunological bias toward particular influenza subtypes, and that these cohort-specific biases shape epidemic age distributions.
 As a result, less “senior” antibody responses acquired later in life do not provide the same strength of protection as responses imprinted in childhood.
 Finally, we project that H1N1’s mortality burden (currently low) may increase in the coming decades, as cohorts that lack H1N1-specific imprinting eventually reach old age.

 Introduction